Matías Almeyda: San Jose Earthquakes

 On 8 October 2018, Almeyda was appointed as the new head coach of Major League Soccer club San Jose Earthquakes, starting with the 2019 season.
 He attained 44 points within the Western Conference, missing the playoff berth by one win.

 The following campaign, Almeyda's side managed to reach the playoffs, facing Sporting Kansas City in the first round but losing following a 3–0 penalty shoot-out after a 3–3 tie.

 On 18 April 2022, Almeyda and San Jose Earthquakes parted ways, two days after the team drew 2–2 with Nashville SC.

 AEK Athens

 On 20 May 2022, Almeyda signed a two-year contract with Super League Greece club AEK Athens.
 On 10 January 2023, the club extended his contract until 2028.

 In his debut season, Almeyda led AEK to victory in both the Super League Greece and the Greek Cup, achieving their first double since 1978.
-The following year, AEK reached the group stage of the Europa League after a three-year absence, which included a memorable 3-2 away win at Brighton.
+The following year, AEK reached the group stage of the Europa League after a three-year absence, which included a memorable 3–2 away win at Brighton.

 On 13 May 2025, AEK and Almeyda parted ways after six consecutive losses in the playoffs.

 Sevilla

 On 16 June 2025, Spanish club Sevilla announced Almeyda as their new head coach.
-On 5 October 2025, he led the club to a 4–1 league win against defending champions Barcelona.
-It was the club's first victory over Barcelona since 2015.
+On 5 October, he guided the team to a 4–1 league victory over defending champions Barcelona.
+It was Sevilla's first win against Barcelona since 2015.
+On 18 February 2026, the Spanish Football Federation imposed a seven‑match suspension on Almeyda following multiple disciplinary violations committed during the February 14 fixture against Alavés.
+Almeyda was relieved of his duties on 23 March.

+Monterrey

+In May 2026, Almeyda returned to Mexico to become Monterrey’s head coach ahead of the 2026–27 season.
+On 18 July, Almeyda won his debut match with the club against Santos Laguna in a 3–2 home victory at the Estadio BBVA.